5 Questions to Ask When Choosing a Game-Based Promotion Vendor

 A poorly executed promo won’t only waste your budget -- it can hurt your brand’s reputation and leave your company open to significant legal problems.

-Here are some important questions to ask when choosing a vendor for your next gamified promotion.
+Here are some important questions to ask when choosing a vendor for your next game-based promotion.

 1. Are Gamified Sweepstakes a Core Part of Their Offering?